 As I mentioned, this can take trial and error – and depend on your industry and target market.

 What Time Are Instagram Users Most Active?

-More often than not, when people wake up, they check social media, spending a couple of minutes or more scrolling through their newsfeeds or watching Instagram Reels.
+When people wake up, they often check social media, spending a couple of minutes or more scrolling through their newsfeeds or watching Instagram Reels.

 Another time when people are often on their phones is when they take their lunch break.
-Posting around 11 – 1 p.m., when people are likely to be breaking for lunch, can help ensure that your post will make it closer to the top of their feed.
+Posting around 11 – 1 p.m., when people are likely to be breaking for lunch, can help ensure your post will make it closer to the top of their feed.